 24.I've received a postcard which offers a free dental check-up.
 What's this about?

-These postcards are forwarded by our School Dental Service to young people once they turn 18.
+These postcards are sent by our School Dental Service to young people once they turn 18.
 The postcards are intended to prompt young adults who are no longer eligible for school dental services to continue having regular dental check ups.
-This “dental reminder“ program is different from the Commonwealth Government funded Teen Dental Plan.

 The postcards, which are valid for 1 year from the date on the card, provide a free check up appointment with a private dentist.
 If you receive a reminder postcard, it's important to phone the private dentist to see if they participate in the program before you make an appointment.